Apipie/apipie-dsl/README.md

 in their parent class.

 The following keywords are available (all are optional):
+  - __name__ - Custom class name (in case if you want to explicitly save full class name e.g. ParentModule::Class)

   - __property__ - Object's property (could be an `attr_reader` or public
     method with return value).